mariadb-corporation/mariadb-connector-nodejs/README.md

           │ <―――――――――――――――――――― second insert result ――――――――――― │    ▼
 ```

 The Connector doesn't wait for query results before sending the next `INSERT` statement.
-Instead, it sends queries one after the other, avoidng much of the network latency.
+Instead, it sends queries one after the other, avoiding much of the network latency.

 For more information, see the [Pipelining](/documentation/piplining.md) documentation.